unteem/docker-training/compose.md

 ## Idea

-Describe an application composed of services provided by conainers.
+Describe an application composed of services provided by containers.